Lebohang Mokoena

-Lebohang Mokoena (born 29 September 1986 in Soweto, Gauteng) is a South African footballer who plays for Moroka Swallows.
+Lebohang Mokoena (born 29 September 1986) is a South African footballer who plays for Moroka Swallows.

 Mokoena is known for his pace and dribbling ability, and is most commonly found playing upfront or on the right wing.
 He has no relation with former Portsmouth FC player Aaron Mokoena.
 He is also extremely famous for being featured on Football Manager 2005 as a high potential and relatively cheap signing.

 Early beginnings

 Mokoena started playing football at the age of eight, playing football in the streets of his birthplace, Diepkloof in Soweto.

 While growing up, Mokoena excelled in other sports athletics.
-He had a keen interest in sprinting and broke records in the 100, 200 and 800 meter events at his Primary school.
+He had a keen interest in sprinting and broke records in the 100, 200 and 800 meter events at Fordsburg Primary School.
 Mokoena began playing football for his local team Diepkloof Hellenic.

 Career

 Mokoena's arrival into the professional ranks was promoted to the first team at the age of seventeen.
 He made his PSL debut coming on as a substitute in the 2–2 draw away to Santos on 1 November 2003, going on to play twenty-four matches in that season, starting eleven and coming off the bench thirteen times; he netted five goals.

 In the next season (2004–05), his efforts were rewarded when he won the club's Most Improved Player of the Year award.

 In 2006 Lebohang was promoted to Orlando Pirates senior team where he spent three seasons, before moving to Pretoria side Mamelodi Sundowns.
 Mokoena currently plays for Moroka Swallows F.C. and he is also their captain.